 Most people visiting Ishiuchi Maruyama by train use Echigo Yuzawa Station and the shuttle bus from there.

 There is a shuttle bus service between the East Exit of Echigo Yuzawa Station and the Chuo Entrance of Ishiuchi Maruyama for day return visitors.
 This is a free service and takes 10-15 minutes.
-A taxi journey from Echigo Yuzawa Station costs around 2,000 yen.
+A taxi journey from Echigo Yuzawa Station to Ishiuchi Maruyama costs from around 2,000 yen.
+The Hatsukaishi Entrance is the closest to Yuzawa.

 2.7km from the Shiozawa Ishiuchi IC on the Kanetsu Expressway